zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 });
 ```

 The `promise` object stands as a representation of the result.
-We can pass it around, store it, use it as many times as we need, etc. Finally, our Promise is starting to give us benefits over the original callback approach we replaced!
+We can pass it around, store it, use it as many times as we need, etc.

 ## Chaining Promises